Marketing and Advertising

 Advertising is one aspect of marketing.
 While marketing is the overall approach to speaking to customers about your brand, advertising is usually a paid form of messaging designed to lead to sales.
 Advertising can be short-term for a special promotion or ongoing, but usually requires a financial investment.
 If you know advertising could help your business but you aren’t sure where to start, explore the marketing tips below to see which options fit your needs and budget.

-Social media is an online social networking tool that you can use to show your brand personality, engage with customers and communicate product benefits or offers.
-Through social media, you can make announcements, interact with customers and advertise deals without paying for advertising or hiring a web development team.
+Leveraging social media to promote your business can help improve your brand personality, engage with customers and communicate product benefits or offers.
+Through social media, you can make announcements, interact with customers and advertise deals without hiring a web development team.
+Many social media platforms now offer marketplaces on their platform where transactions can occur without leaving the app.

 Start by creating a profile (account) for your business, choosing words carefully to describe your business.
 Stay active by posting often and answering consumer’s questions quickly.
 This will help them begin to trust and believe in your brand.
 Other tips to keep in mind:

 - Decide how often you want to post.
-Similar to emails, if you post too frequently you may risk becoming a nuisance, while not posting enough can make your audience lose interest.
+If you post too frequently you may risk becoming a nuisance, while not posting enough can make your audience lose interest.
 To begin, try posting weekly.
 If people are liking and engaging with your posts, begin to post more often.

 - Consider your brand’s voice, or the type of words you use to connect with your customers.
 Is it authentic, friendly, formal, down-to-earth or business-like?
 Keep it consistent and make sure it lines up with how you talk about your company on other platforms.
-Help keep consumers engaged by sharing your knowledge, asking for opinions and posting responses to others’ ideas and comments.
+Create a dialogue with customers by sharing your knowledge, asking for opinions and posting responses to others’ ideas and comments.

 - If you have an in-person store, you can encourage customers to share posts about your store by setting up part of the store for selfies, or offering a discount to those who post pictures of your store.
 If you try this, include a hashtag on the display so customers know how to tag your business when posting the image.